carolinavalladares/laravel-todo-list/README.md

 A simple to-do list application with authentication.

-I built this project to gain a better understanding of Laravel's workflow as well as learning about authentification in Laravel projects.
+I built this project to gain a better understanding of Laravel's workflow as well as learning about authentication in Laravel projects.

 ### Project setup